Optimal hypersurface decision trees: Heuristic methods

-Similarly, the HODT problem exhibits formidable combinatorics.
+The HODT problem exhibits formidable combinatorics.
 Even for a modest dataset with $N=100$, $D=3$, $K=3$, there are $\left( \right)\\ 3 \end{array}\right)\times3!\approx4\times10^{15}$ possible decision trees in the worst case.
-Solving this problem exactly is currently intractable for our algorithms.
+We emphasize that \textbf{this is not a deficiency of our algorithm but is inherent to the problem itself}, as even its simplest instance—the linear classification problem (a tree with a single internal node)—is NP-hard.
+Consequently, solving this problem exactly is currently intractable for our algorithms.
 In this section, we develop two simple yet effective heuristics for addressing the HODT problem.

+We do not claim novelty for these two heuristics, nor do we seek to emphasize their intrinsic importance; rather, they are employed as practical tools to provide insight into the behavior of solutions when they are exact or nearly exact.
+In principle, any other effective heuristics could be adopted for the same purpose.
+However, without the geometric and algorithmic insights developed in this paper, the construction of such heuristics would not be possible.